Masoud Shojaei

 After playing in his country for two clubs and with Al-Sharjah in the United Arab Emirates, he went on to spend several seasons in Spain with Osasuna, appearing in 112 official matches.

-An Iranian international since 2004, Shojaei represented his country in three World Cups and four Asian Cups.
+An Iranian international since 2004, Shojaei has represented his country in three World Cups and four Asian Cups.

 Club career

 Early years

 Shojaei was born in Shiraz, and lived most of his life in Abadan and Tehran.
 He started his career with Sanat Naft Abadan F.C. before moving to Saipa F.C. of Karaj in the Iran Pro League; having signed at the age of 19, he went on to play three seasons with the latter.

 After the 2006 World Cup, Shojaei moved to the United Arab Emirates and signed for Al Sharjah SC.
 He scored his first goal for the club in the League on 3 October, against Emirates Club.

 Osasuna

 On 23 June 2008, after previous attempts from VfL Wolfsburg in Germany and Italy's S.S.C.
 Napoli, Shojaei signed with Spanish side CA Osasuna for three years, teaming up with compatriot Javad Nekounam.
 The deal included a €6 million buyout clause for the first 18 months of his contract, being reduced to €3.5 million for the remainder of his stay.

-Shojaei made his La Liga debut on 31 August 2008, playing 32 minutes in a 1–1 home draw against Villarreal CF. During his first two seasons he appeared almost always as a substitute, as the Navarrese managed to maintain its division status; the player remained a regular even after the coaching change at the club, as José Ángel Ziganda was replaced by José Antonio Camacho.
+Shojaei made his La Liga debut on 31 August 2008, playing 32 minutes in a 1–1 home draw against Villarreal CF. During his first two seasons he appeared almost always as a substitute, as the Navarrese managed to maintain its division status; the player remained a regular even after the coaching changed at the club, as José Ángel Ziganda was replaced by José Antonio Camacho.

 Shojaei – who was addressed by his first name during his spell in Spain – appeared regularly again for Osasuna in the 2010–11 campaign, but also spent one month at the 2011 AFC Asian Cup with his national team.
-In late May he renewed his contract with the club for another two seasons, also having the option of an annual renewal of his link.
+In late May, he renewed his contract with the club for another two seasons, also having the option of an annual renewal of his link.

 Shojaei spent the entire 2011–12 on the sidelines, due to injury.
-On 25 February 2013, in only his fourth appearance since returning, he scored a stunning goal to help Osasuna win it 2–0 at Levante UD.
+On 25 February 2013, in his fourth appearance since returning, he scored a stunning goal to help Osasuna win it 2–0 at Levante UD.

 Despite a solid start to his spell, Shojaei was eventually released in June 2013.
 Shortly after, he was linked with a move to fellow league club Real Valladolid, but nothing came of it.